PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA

 How can you exercise your rights?

-In writing to the address: specified in the agreement or in the mail
+In writing to the address: specified in the agreement, post mail or email

 Telephone: +421 918 723 243